tumainimosha/nginx/README.md

 The range of mime types to be compressed are set by the *webserver_config_gzip_types* variable.
 Other basic options are set in the included configuration file.

+Note: Small files will not be Gzipped as the size saving is negligible and a waste of server resources.

+Note: As 'chunked' transfer encoding is used for Gzipped content no 'content-length' header will be set.

+Note: Image formats are intentionally excluded from Gzip compression as these formats **SHOULD** be compressed already, in many cases applying Gzip to an already compressed file will only increase the file size.

 #### Gzip with TLS

 Due to known vulnerabilities [1] with combining Gzip with TLS, this role disables Gzip in included secure server block